Skip to main content

 }

-<TABLE NAME="ai_action_generate_image" COMMENT="stores specific data about generate image actions">
+<TABLE NAME="ai_action_generate_image" COMMENT="Stores specific data about generate image actions">

 <FIELDS>